Whistleblower – Qui Tam – False Claims Act Cases

 - Tax (Corporate Tax, Abusive Tax Shelters)

-In 2009 and first quarter of 2010, Sheller attorneys represented multiple whistleblowers in the largest pharmaceutical False Claims Act qui tam cases in history, two of them civil and criminal and one civil alone:
+Since 2009, Sheller attorneys have represented multiple whistleblowers in some of the largest pharmaceutical False Claims Act qui tam cases in history, three of them in the top ten in the U.S.:

 - $1.4 billion settlement and criminal fines: U.S. v.
 Eli Lilly & Company